w3f/Grants-Program/applications/Zeeve_Parachain_deployment_zoombienet_testing_automation.md

-# Zeeve - Substrate parachain DevOps Automation
+# larch - Zoombinet Automation

 - **Team Name:** [Zeeve](https://www.zeeve.io)
 - **Payment Address:** Ethereum (USDT/USDC) 0x5E1257E928aa42E3D0cd9E2A7537E37D108D811B
 - **[Level](https://github.com/w3f/Grants-Program/tree/master#level_slider-levels):** 3

 ### Overview

 Blockchain adoption is happening at a very rapid rate, with a lot many use cases being implemented and seeing the light of the day.
 The concept of the parachain enables the possibilities further.
 While we focus on building the use cases, code them and implement the business logic of it, including the creation of Parachain and then further logic running upon it, we majorly underestimate the DevOps activity to deploy, maintain, scale and manage the parachain itself.
 This includes initial launch of the parachain, its thorough testing using Zoombie-net and scaling it further by providing support for users to create and deploy validator, full and archive nodes with ease as well as to have secure RPC endpoints.
 The most deficit we see is around advanced analytics and proactive monitoring to ensure a production grade incident management of networks and nodes.

 ### Project Details

 Zeeve will provide a command line based tool to setup of new Substrate parachain network with in-depth and flexible configurations in few clicks on the cloud of choice to distribute nodes upon (AWS, GCP, DigitalOcean and Linode) - supporting K8 and native VMs whichever fits the parachains better.

 A GUI will be built to allow a quick setup of the parachain with zombie-net with the desired capabilities to test multiple configurations and compare the results.
 This in turn will allow the developers and parachain teams to try multiple chain configurations while setting up the parachains with Zoombie-net, as well as to choose different nodes to try and test for the best possibilities on the parachain.